 During the tour we purchased 1 extra cup for our family.
 We started the tour with one cup of feed each.
 When you are going through the safari pace yourself with the feedings but the one cup per person is really enough.
 At the end we had about 1/2 a cup left over and poured it out for the ostrich.
 After the 55 minute tour we headed over to lunch.

-Trailside Grill & Bar offers lunch, snacks, and dinner.
-If you are looking for a quick snack.
-They have a counter service area that you can order ice cream or chips.
+The Trailside Grill & Bar offers lunch, snacks, and dinner.
+If you are looking for a quick snack, they have a counter service area that you can order ice cream or chips.
 Lunch and dinner are sit down meals.
 They also have a full service bar.
 At times the park hosts weddings as special events, be sure to check website for dining operating hours.
-You can view the menu here.

 We also tried the Beef on Weck.
 I grew up in Buffalo and I have high expectations for Beef on Weck.
 This one was good!
 The roll was perfect!
 My husband and I split the two meals so we could try them both.